mysterious-coding/base_entranced/README.md

 0 = (default) lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)

 1 = all lethal sniper shots cause incineration effect (this is just for fun/cool visuals and makes it like singeplayer)

+2 = same as 1 but also for primary fire

 #### `/siege_restart`
 rcon command that restarts the current map with siege timer going up from 00:00.
 Before this, there was no server command to reset siege to round 1, the only way was `/callvote nextmap` (lol)